 - Are enrolled in at least three credits at an eligible institution; - Receive a maximum Washington College Grant award and still have need remaining; - Meet satisfactory academic progress; - Are NOT College Bound Scholarship eligible. - To be CBS eligible does not mean a student is receiving CBS funding.
-Please refer to "CBS eligibility Cruncher" to determine eligibility. - Some examples of CBS students who might be eligible for a WA Bridge Grant include students who signed up for CBS but did not meet the high school graduation requirement, did not meet the enrollment deadline, and those who are past the 5-year eligibility. - Also keep in mind Passport students who are also CBS eligible but who do not receive CBS funding.
+Please refer to the CBS Eligibility Checker (formerly named 'Cruncher') to determine eligibility. - Some examples of CBS students who might be eligible for a WA Bridge Grant include students who signed up for CBS but did not meet the high school graduation requirement, did not meet the enrollment deadline, and those who are past the 5-year eligibility. - Also keep in mind Passport students who are also CBS eligible but who do not receive specific CBS funding.
 In this case, the student would not be eligible for a WA Bridge Grant award.